 Under our alliance program, a bank or other institution forms an alliance with us, generally on an exclusive basis, either contractually or through a separate legal entity.
 Merchant contracts may be contributed to the alliance by us and/or the bank or institution.
 The banks and other institutions generally provide card association sponsorship, clearing and settlement services and typically act as a merchant referral source when the institution has an existing banking or other relationship with such merchant.
 We provide transaction processing and related functions to the alliance.
 Both we and our alliance partners may also provide management, sales, marketing and other administrative services.
 The alliance structure allows us to be the processor for multiple financial institutions, any one of which may be selected by the merchant as its bank partner.
-Our merchant acquiring business depends, in part, on our merchant relationships, alliances or other distribution channels.
-There can be no guarantee that we will achieve growth in our merchant alliance partners are for fixed terms and may allow for early termination upon the occurrence of certain events.
-There can be no assurance that we will be able to renew our contractual arrangements with these merchant alliance partners on similar terms or at all.
+Our merchant relationships, alliances or other distribution channels.
+In addition, our contractual arrangements with merchants and merchant alliance partners are for fixed terms and may allow for early termination upon the occurrence of certain events.
+There can be no assurance that we will be able to renew our contractual arrangements with these merchants or merchant alliance partners on similar terms or at all.
 The loss of merchant relationships or alliance partners could negatively impact our business and have a material adverse effect on our results of operations and financial condition.